 We rate the bonds one notch above the U.S. rating (AA+/Stable/A-1+).
 By applying our criteria "Ratings Above The Sovereign--Corporate And Government Ratings: Methodology And Assumptions" (published Nov.
-19, 2013, on RatingsDirect), we view the fact that Massachusetts derives its share of various tax revenues pledged to the bonds locally as a strength.
-This, coupled with these pro forma revenues providing near 10.0x MADS coverage through maturity at 2027 alone, mitigates the bond's exposure to federal revenue volatility.
+19, 2013), we view the fact that Massachusetts derives its share of various tax revenues pledged to the bonds locally as a strength.
+This, coupled with these pro forma revenues providing 8.3x MADS coverage through maturity at 2027 alone, mitigates the bond's exposure to federal revenue volatility.